-Prior to the completion of the System Upgrades required for this project and other ongoing projects having a request for generation interconnection service that proceeds this project’s request, no more than one unit may be operated simultaneously in parallel with the FPL Transmission System without the express written consent of FPL.
-Notwithstanding a capacity emergency as discussed below, a request to operate more than one unit simultaneously in parallel with the FPL Transmission System prior to the completion of System Upgrades as described above shall be made only pursuant to a request for transmission service in accordance with FPL’s Open Access Transmission Tariff.
-If at any time after the date of this Agreement FPL determines that more than one unit may be safely and reliably continuously operated simultaneously in parallel with the FPL Transmission System prior to the completion of the System Upgrades required for this project and other ongoing projects having a request for generation interconnection service that proceeds this project’s request, FPL will inform the Customer.
-Additionally, in the event of a capacity emergency declared by the FRCC, FPL will use due diligence to determine if more than one unit may be safely and reliably continuously operated simultaneously in parallel with the FPL Transmission System during the period declared by the FRCC to be a capacity emergency.
+Prior to the completion of the System Upgrades as described in Appendix B, no more than one Unit may be operated simultaneously in parallel with the FPL Transmission System without the express written consent of FPL, which consent shall not unreasonably be withheld.
+Notwithstanding a capacity emergency as discussed below, a request to operate more than one Unit simultaneously in parallel with the FPL Transmission System prior to the completion of System Upgrades as described above shall be made only pursuant to a request for transmission service in accordance with FPL’s Open Access Transmission Tariff.
+If at any time after the date of this Agreement FPL determines that more than one Unit may be safely and reliably continuously operated simultaneously in parallel with the FPL Transmission System prior to the completion of the System Upgrades , FPL will inform the Customer.
+Additionally, in the event of a capacity emergency declared by the FRCC, FPL will use due diligence to determine if more than one Unit may be safely and reliably continuously operated simultaneously in parallel with the FPL Transmission System during the period declared by the FRCC to be a capacity emergency.

 ARTICLE 5.
 MAINTENANCE